 My name is Cheryl King and I am an experienced, accredited Counsellor and Supervisor.
 Together with my team of experienced Associate Counsellors I offer counselling relating to a wide range of issues.
 We work with a variety of clients in Preston and the surrounding area.
 We are individually registered and/or accredited by BACP (the British Association for Counselling and Psychotherapy) or NCS (the National Counselling Society), abide by our governing body’s code of ethics and good practice, and are enhanced DBS certified.

 For more information about us, please see our individual profiles below:

 Cheryl is a highly experienced BACP Accredited Counsellor and Psychotherapist.
-She has worked full-time in private practice since 2009 working with both private clients and EAPs.
-Previously Cheryl worked in education where she counselled children, young people and staff.
-She has also had broad experience of working for a number of EAPs, employers and organisations, including Schools, Colleges and Universities, with both young people and staff.
-She is a BUPA Recognised Mental Health Therapist and holds a current enhanced DBS certificate.
-Cheryl offers person-centred, integrative and CBT (Cognitive Behavioural Therapy) counselling.
+She has worked full-time in private practice since 2009 with both private clients and EAPs.
+Cheryl has particular experience in education, couple therapy, bereavement/loss, stress, anxiety and depression.
+She works extensively with a number of EAPs, employers and organisations, including Schools, Colleges and Universities, with both young people and staff.
+She is a BUPA Recognised Mental Health Therapist and enhanced DBS certified.
+Cheryl offers person-centred, integrative and CBT therapy, through FaceTime or Skype.

-Cheryl is also an experienced Supervisor who clinically supervises the work of other counsellors, education, caring and healthcare professionals through her separate Supervision Practice.
-She is a qualified Psychotherapist, holds a Masters Degree in Counselling and Psychotherapy and a Postgraduate Certificate in Counselling Supervision, among other relevant qualifications.
+Cheryl is also an experienced Supervisor who clinically supervises the work of other therapists, wellbeing, education, caring and healthcare professionals through her Supervision Practice in Preston and Cheltenham.
+She holds a Masters Degree in Counselling and Psychotherapy and a Postgraduate Certificate in Counselling Supervision.